 What Simon is up to:

-- 5th Oct Talk at Morley Arts Festival
+- 14th May Talk at Wedmore Arts Festival

 We need the natural world for our own survival.
 With the inexorable and rapid rise in human populations and our insatiable appetite for resources, has come an unsustainable drain on the life support systems upon which we all depend.
 This is reflected in many global crises, but can be witnessed close to home in the catastrophic loss of wildlife and wild places.